How to Grow Herbs Indoors

 Enjoy Fresh Herbs, Even In Winter

 Even when it is the dead of winter, you can still enjoy fresh herbs just like it was a sunny day in June.
 Nothing beats fresh herbs to improve and enhance your cooking - yum!
 With the right selection and conditions, it's possible to grow herbs right in your home.
-Transplant herbs from your garden, buy seedlings from your local nursery or start from scratch with seeds.
+Enjoy an immediate harvest by buying seedlings from Bonnie Plants® to grow indoors (or transfer from outdoors once the cool weather sets in), or start from scratch with seeds.

 Grow Your Herbs on The Sunny Side

 So, you could say that herbs are sun worshipers.
 They need sun - and lots of it.
 Most herbs require at least 6 hours of sun per day outdoors.
 Indoors, much less light gets in, especially in the winter.
 So be sure you can place your herbs in a sunny spot, preferably in a south-facing window.
 If the sun won't cooperate, you can also choose to supplement the sun with a grow lamp that can shine on your herbs for up to 12 hours a day.
 Find grow lamps at your local garden center or online.

 Plant Your Herbs in Quality Soil

 Soil matters.
 Yep, you heard me- dirt is not always just dirt.
 Your herbs will need lots of nutrients, oxygen and moisture all the way down at the root level.
 Always use a quality potting mix, such as Nature's Care® Organic & Natural Potting Mix with Water Conserve®, that will allow for proper airflow and drainage so your herbs can root deeply and thrive.
 Now that's smart gardening!